-(1) This Act comes into effect 20 days after the date of its promulgation.
+(1) This Act comes into effect twenty days after the date of its promulgation.

-- (2) The provisions of Article 121, item (ii) of the post-amendment Copyright Act do not apply to the following acts that take place after this Act comes into effect: - (i) the reproduction, as a commercial phonogram, of copies of a commercial phonogram that a person in the business of producing commercial phonograms in Japan produces from the master of a phonogram (other than a phonogram falling under one of the items of Article 8) that is made available by the producer of that phonogram (referred to as a "commercial phonogram produced from a master from a specified foreign country" in the following item), for which the day that marks the passage of 20 years counting from the year following the year in which the sounds are first fixed into the master (referred to as the "day marking the end the pre-amendment

-- prohibition" in the following item) is before this Act comes into effect; or the distribution of the copies of such a reproduced commercial phonogram as a commercial phonogram; - (ii) the distribution of a commercial phonogram in which a commercial phonogram produced from a master from a specified foreign country has been reproduced on or before the day marking the end the pre-amendment prohibition, and for which the day marking the end the pre-amendment prohibition is before this Act comes into effect.
+- (2) The provisions of Article 121, item (ii) of the post-revision Copyright Act do not apply to the following acts that take place after this Act comes into effect: - (i) the reproduction, as a commercial phonogram, of copies of a commercial phonogram that a person in the business of producing commercial phonograms in Japan, produces from the master of a phonogram (other than a phonogram falling under one of the items of Article 8) that it is offered by and receives from the producer of that phonogram (referred to as a "commercial phonogram produced from a master from a specified foreign country" in the next item), and for which the day that marks the passage of twenty years, counting from the year following that in which the sounds are first fixed into the master (referred to as the "day marking the end the prerevision prohibition" in the next item), is before this Act comes into effect; or the distribution, as a commercial phonogram, of copies of a commercial phonogram so reproduced; - (ii) the distribution of a commercial phonogram in which a commercial phonogram produced from a master from a specified foreign country has been reproduced on or before the day marking the end the pre-revision prohibition, and for which the day marking the end the pre-revision prohibition is before this Act comes into effect.